Rethinking Softmax Cross-Entropy Loss for Adversarial Robustness: Methodology

+This counter-intuitive behavior mainly roots from applying the softmax function in training.
+Namely, the softmax normalization makes the loss value only depend on the relative relation among logits.
+This causes indirect and unexpected supervisory signals on the learned features, such that the points with low loss values tend to spread over the space sparsely.
+Fortunately, in practice, the feature point will not really move to infinity, since the existence of batch normalization layers~\citep{ioffe2015batch}, and the squared radius from the center $\MM_{k,{\tilde{k}}}$ increases as $ \mathcal{O}(|\log C|)$ when minimizing the loss $C$.
+These theoretical conclusions are consistent with the empirical observations on the two-dimensional features in previous work (\emph{cf.} Fig. 1 in~\citet{wan2018rethinking}).

+Another limitation of the g-SCE loss is that the sample density is proportional to $N_{k,{\tilde{k}}}$, which is on average $N/L^2$.
+For example, there are around $1.3$ million training data in ImageNet~\citep{deng2009imagenet}, but with a large number of classes $L=1,000$, there are averagely less than two samples in each $\mathcal{D}_{k,{\tilde{k}}}$.
+These limitations inspire us to design the new training loss as in Sec~\ref{sec:3.3}.

-and $\varphi(x)$ is the probability density function of standard normal distribution. \end{theorem} \textbf{Remark 1.} If $\sigma_{k}=\sigma_{\hat{k}}$ (e.g., as in the SCE loss), the features with loss values in $[C,C+\Delta C]$ will be encouraged to locate between two hyperplane contours without further supervision, and consequently there will not be explicit supervision on the sample density as shown in the left panel of Fig.~\ref{fig:3}.
+\textbf{Remark 1.} If $\sigma_{k}=\sigma_{{\tilde{k}}}$ (e.g., as in the SCE loss), the features with loss values in $[C,C+\Delta C]$ will be encouraged to locate between two hyperplane contours without further supervision, and consequently there will not be explicit supervision on the sample density as shown in the left panel of Fig.~\ref{fig:3}.